michielkempen/nova-polymorphic-field/README.md

 ### Usage

-1. Add a `morphs` field to the migration of the base model.
+1. Add a `morphs` field to the migration of your base model.
 2. Add the `MichielKempen\NovaPolymorphicField\HasPolymorphicFields` trait to your Nova Resource.
 3. Add the `MichielKempen\NovaPolymorphicField\PolymorphicField` to your Nova Resource `fields` method.

-You can specify the different polymorphic types by calling the `type($name, $modelClass)` on the `PolymorphicField`.
+4. Specify the different polymorphic types by calling the `type($name, $modelClass)` on the `PolymorphicField`.
-- The `$name` parameter is a readable name you assign to your polymorphic type that will be displayed in the select field.
+    - The `$name` parameter is a readable name you assign to your polymorphic type.
-- The `$modelClass` parameter is the class of the polymorphic model.
-Make sure you pass the model class and not the resource class!
+    - The `$modelClass` parameter is the class of the polymorphic model. **Make sure you pass the model class and not the resource class!**

 ### Example